Southampton-RSG/ptydash/docs/source/index.rst

 **Requirements**:

-PtyPy is compatible with Python 2.7 and 3.
+PtyDash is compatible with Python 2.7 and 3.
 It requires a small number of third party Python packages, which will be installed automatically by ``pip``:

 :matplotlib: